 No matter where you're coming from, the biggest impediment to seeing Maui on a budget is going to be getting there.

-There is no way around this expense, but the least expensive flights usually leave from Los Angeles, California.
+There is no way around this expense, but there are some cheap flights, usually leaving from Los Angeles, California.

-Study ahead and monitor the prices as they rise and fall.
+Study ahead and monitor the prices as they rise and fall to avoid seasonal extra cost.

 Make sure you do this with your internet browser's cookies turned off or in an incognito or private browsing window.